There’s no end to the number of incredible things to do in West Cork.

 Mizen Head tends to top the lists in many tourist guides to the best things to do in West Cork and, once you’ve visited, it’s not hard to understand why.

-I was here for the first time during the summer of 2019, and it really is an experience and a half (the ice cream is also savage…).
+I was here for the first time on a mini West Cork road trip in 2019, and it really is an experience and a half (the ice cream is also savage…).

 The Mizen Head Signal Station was built to save lives off the treacherous rocks at Ireland’s most south-westerly point.
 Kick your visit off by spending a bit of time wandering around the Maritime Museum and Heritage Attraction.